2026-2027 Competition is Now Closed. Please visit the Competition & Selection webpage for additional information.

 Pre-Departure and In-Country Orientation

-Before arrival, the Fulbright Commission offers a series of informative webinars in which relevant information is shared regarding the grantees’ preparation, the visa application process, and grant document processing, among other key aspects for a successful grant start.
+Prior to arrival, the Fulbright Commission offers a series of informative webinars that provide relevant information on grantee preparation, the visa application process, grant document processing, and other key aspects of a successful grant start.

-The grant period begins with an Orientation Seminar organized by the Fulbright Commission in late July 2024, which could be virtual.
-Attendance at the Orientation Seminar is mandatory for all U.S. Student grantees.
+The grant period begins with an Orientation Seminar organized by the Fulbright Commission in late July 2027, which may be virtual due to the expected arrival date.
+Attendance at the Orientation Seminar is mandatory for all U.S. Student Researcher grantees.

 Candidate Profile

-On average, no more than eight (8) U.S. Student researcher grants are awarded by the Fulbright Commission in Colombia every year.
-The following academic profiles are eligible for this award: recent graduates, Master's students, Ph.D. students, and artists.
+On average, no more than five (5) U.S. Student Researcher Grants will be awarded by the Fulbright Commission in Colombia each year (depending on available resources and negotiations with stakeholders).
+The academic profiles are eligible for this award: recent graduates, Master's students, Ph.D. students, and artists.
 Graduate students conducting thesis/dissertation research are strongly preferred.
-Applications from all fields of study are welcome.
-However, proposals related to the following fields will be prioritized:

 Eligibility